schlomo/chromebooks-in-deutschland/README.md

 * Device data is now static JSON, only dynamic data is in database
 * [Integromat](https://www.integromat.com/) used for email notifications for Cloud Build results based on Push Subscription to web hook from `cloud-build` Pub/Sub topic.
 * https://iconify.design/docs/icon-bundles/ explains about local icon bundles
+* Lambda function can be tested locally via [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html), `pip install aws-sam-cli` in a `venv`
+* Lambda deployment is via [terragrunt](https://terragrunt.gruntwork.io/) and needs [terraform](https://www.terraform.io/) and [sops](https://github.com/mozilla/sops

+## Running the Agent

-* Agents need keys in the database under `/keys`, emulator creates dummy key for local testing
+* Agents need keys in the database under `/keys`, emulator uses dummy key for local testing
 * Optimum agent interval seems to be 7 minutes
-* Agent (download pecompiled binary from [Releases](../../releases/)) can be run like this:
+* Agent (download pecompiled binary from [Releases](../../releases/)) can be run like this from a CRON job:

     ```sh
     #!/bin/bash